Johannes Kleske

 “The best way to predict the future is to issue a press release.”

-What I observed there was not an isolated case, but a symptom of an entire industry of “future brokers” – trend scouts, futurists and future experts who roam the globe‘s conference halls and boardrooms.
+What I witnessed there was not an isolated case but a symptom of an entire industry of “future brokers”: trend scouts, futurists, and future experts who roam the country’s conference halls and boardrooms.
 Their product is as immaterial as it is effective: they sell the appearance of future expertise, not the substance of it.

 The Hidden Business Model

 A closer look at the phenomenon reveals a fascinating business model.
 The real currency of this industry is not so much knowledge as coolness.
-A good trend scout provides their customers with what they are actually looking for: the opportunity to shine at the next board meeting or strategy meeting with impressive future statistics and curated promotional videos.
+A good trend scout provides his clients with what they are actually looking for: the opportunity to shine at the next board meeting or strategy meeting with impressive future statistics and curated promotional videos.
 “Have you seen what Boston Dynamics’ latest robots can do?”
 The sentence alone lends an air of insider knowledge, even if the video shown has already been clicked millions of times on YouTube.

 How to Recognize Trend Talks